 This graft also helps to avoid nasal airway obstruction.
 It acts as a means of unifying the nasal tip and controls any nasal-tip sagging.
 It is also used to repair developmental or post-traumatic nasal deformities.

 A columellar strut is mostly used in open rhinoplasty, since the incision can destabilize the nose’s natural tip.
 The strut helps to maintain proper nasal-tip projection.

-San Francisco plastic surgeon, Edward Miranda is an experienced and well-respected board-certified plastic surgeon with years of experience.
+San Francisco plastic surgeon is an experienced and well-respected board-certified plastic surgeon with years of experience.
 Dr. Miranda will be able to address your nasal issues using a variety of techniques, possibly including a columellar strut depending on the specifics of your case.
 To set up your consultation, contact our office.

 Schedule your consultation at Pacific Plastic Surgery Center in San Francisco, where we pride ourselves on our results and quality patient experience.